baseonballs/octo-prime/README.md

 # octo-prime
-Basic libraries for studying algorithms
+Basic libraries for constructing algorithms and its application to real-world problems.